tidymodels/textrecipes/README.md

 Example
 -------

-In the following example we will go through the steps needed to convert a character variable to the TF-IDF of its tokenized words after removing stopwords and limeting ourself to only the 100 most used words.
-We will be conduction this preprosession on the variable `essay0` and `essay1`.
+In the following example we will go through the steps needed to convert a character variable to the TF-IDF of its tokenized words after removing stopwords and limiting ourself to only the 100 most used words.
+We will be conduction this preprocessing on the variable `essay0` and `essay1`.

 ``` r
 library(recipes)